Typical values per 100g

 Carbohydrates 15.6g of which sugars 0.7g

-Our cacao powder is sold either as “Lucy Bee Cacao Powder’ or, in Morrisons as ‘Lucy Bee Drinking Chocolate’.
+Our cacao powder is sold either as “Lucy Bee Cacao Powder’ or as ‘Lucy Bee Drinking Chocolate’.
 These are the same product and both are 100% organic cacao powder with nothing added.

-The reason we have labelled some as 'Lucy Bee Drinking Chocolate' is because that's how Morrisons preferred to sell it - they wanted to sell it in the drinks’ section rather than the baking department, which is where it is traditionally sold.
+The reason we have labelled some as 'Lucy Bee Drinking Chocolate' is because that's how some retailers prefer to sell it - they want to sell it in the drinks’ section rather than the baking department, which is where it is traditionally sold.

 They, and we, feel this gives a clearer message to shoppers that this product can be used as a natural hot chocolate where you are in control of any sweetener that you may, or may not, want to add.
 Being 100% cacao it has no added fillers or sugars.